HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Mappings

-[Mapping to other standards](https://www.hl7.org/fhir/mappings.html) is an optional part of a SD.
+[Mapping to other standards](https://www.hl7.org/fhir/mappings.html) is an optional part of an SD.
 These mappings are intended to help implementers understand the SD in relation to other standards.
 While it is possible to define mappings using escape (caret) syntax, FSH provides a more concise approach.

 > **Note:** The informational mappings in SDs should not be confused with functional mappings provided by [FHIR Mapping Language](https://www.hl7.org/fhir/mapping-language.html) and the [StructureMap resource](https://www.hl7.org/fhir/structuremap.html).